 How Can I Report a Hate Crime or Hate Incident

-If you have witnessed or been a victim of hate crime you must report it.
-This can be done in a number of ways:
+If you have witnessed or been a victim of hate crime please report it:

 - In an emergency always ring 999

 - For non-emergencies ring 101